Holiday Season with Your Pets: Safety Tips, Gift Ideas, and Ways to Keep Them Calm

 Holiday Safety Essentials

-Unsafe Plants: poinsettia, holly, mistletoe, lilies.
+Plants to avoid: poinsettia, holly, mistletoe, and lilies.

 If your pet eats something they shouldn't, call your veterinarian right away for guidance.